Cashless society: Problems for the unbanked

 Cashless systems can be problematic for people who currently rely on cash, who are concentrated in certain populations such as the poor, disabled, elderly, undocumented immigrants, and youth.
 Electronic transactions require a deposit account (in a bank or other deposit-taking financial institution) and some familiarity with the payment system.
 Many people in impoverished areas are underbanked or unbanked.
 In the United States, almost one-third of the population lacked the full range of basic financial services in 2012.
 In 2011, an FDIC survey found that approximately one-quarter of households whose annual income was less than $15,000 had no bank account.
 Nationwide, 7.7% of people in United States did not have bank accounts, with levels over 20% in some cities and rural counties, and over 40% in some census tracts, as of 2016.

 As part of its Smart Nation initiative, Singapore has been moving towards a cashless economy.
 In 2017, 14.4% of the country's population was over 65 years old, and the majority of seniors still used cash as their only method of payment.
 Not used to digital payment methods, troubleshooting issues such as managing lost cards or passwords and managing their expenses can create potential trouble for anyone transitioning from cash.

 Digital fraud

 When payment transactions are stored in servers, it increases the risks of unauthorized breaches by hackers.
 Financial cyber attacks and digital crime also form a greater risks when going cashless.
 Many companies already suffer data breaches, including of payment systems.
 Electronic accounts are vulnerable to unauthorized access and transfer of funds to another account or unauthorized purchases.

 Attacks on or accidental outages of telecommunication infrastructure also prevent electronic payments from working, unlike cash transactions which can continue with minimal infrastructure.

+Coordination problems

+Thus far, cashless electronic payment systems have been predominately provided by a variety of different private sector companies.
+With so many different cashless payment options, there can be coordination problems as to which payment methods buyers and sellers will adopt and accept.
+If buyers prefer to use one type of payment method while sellers prefer another, the volume of transactions can be affected due to miscoordination.
+Such concerns are part of the debate as to whether the government should get involved with the issuance of central bank digital currency (CBDC).

-Centralized control
+Centralised control

-Opponents point out that an entirely cashless system, in addition to tracking all transactions, would enable a central government to:
+If governments were to monopolize cashless payment systems, e.g. by the issuance of CBDC, then in addition to tracking all transactions, the government would also be able to: